 Saudi nationals have free access to public healthcare facilities regardless of employment status.
 It is a little different for ex-pats, as everything in the healthcare system is tied to the employed person in the family.

-Your employer has to provide proof of your employment and the health insurance package to get a residence permit for the employee, the spouse, and the children included in the insurance package.
+Your employer must provide proof of your employment and the health insurance package to get a residence permit for the employee, the spouse, and the children included in the insurance package.
 If your job is terminated, you lose your health insurance automatically and your right to stay in the country.
-You and the dependents will be required to leave the Kingdom.
+You and your dependents will be required to leave the Kingdom.

 It is again different for domestic workers (maids, drivers, etc.); these are often low-wage ex-pats exempted from mandatory health insurance.
-Instead, their sponsors take on the responsibility for their healthcare expenses by registering them at a Health Center or paying for their treatments themselves.
+Instead, their sponsors take responsibility for their healthcare expenses by registering them at a Health Center or paying for their treatments.

-Getting health insurance in Saudia is easy; all you need to do is to know exactly what options you would need in case of an illness.
+Getting health insurance in Saudi Arabia is easy; all you need to do is know exactly what options you would need in case of illness.